 - Not ideal for very heavy shedders

-To minimize hairballs and prevent hair from depositing all around your house, brush your cat once a week.
-Here are a few tips to make grooming fun and effective.
+To minimize hairballs and prevent hair from being shed all around your house, brush your cat once a week.
+Here are a few tips to make grooming both fun and effective.

 Also Read: Best Cat Food for Hairball Control